ben-sanati/HackAI-22/ReadMe.md

 ***We have been asked to not publish the data and we respect Cirium's request.
 All references to the dataset have been expunged.***

-We use an AutoEncoder neural network.
+Our process uses an AutoEncoder NN to locate flight query volume anomalies that occur due to particular events.
 An autoencoder takes an input and performs an “encoding” (essentially a generalised PCA) on the input, resulting in a bottleneck of the most important features.
 A "decoding" is then performed on the bottleneck to reconstruct the input using only the features with largest variance.
 This reconstructed input can be compared with the original image by taking a mean absolute error between the input and the reconstructed input.

 <p align="center"><img src="./img/autoencoder.png"></p>